aiman-al-masoud/deixiscript/docs/notes/naturalistic-ideas.md

 Generalized (statement level) anaphora to refer to operations (full sentences!).

 ```
-the y button is red. //action 1
+x is red.
-the x button is green before the button is red. //action 2, precedes action 1
+before that, throw an error if it doesn't exist.
 ```

 refining a statement or expression or function at a later point in the program text.